-You wil have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
+You will have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
 Look for grass fed, unflavoured gelatin.
 This should be the only ingredient on the packet.
 Overly processed, white, powdery gelatin sourced from intensively farmed animals is not going to have the same nutritional clout.

 I have designed the following recipe to be made with widely used herbs such as chamomile, hibiscus and peppermint.
 Strong medicinal herbs should only be used after consultation with a health professional.

-Some of my favourite herbal combinations for infusion include:
+Some of my favourite herbal combinations include:

 Chamomile and rose – soothing for the mind and the gastrointestinal tract.